top of page

 Connect With Morewood Funding

-Morewood Funding works with non-bank and asset-based lenders who understand complex business situations and structure financing around real-world operations.
-If a bank has declined your business or is asking you to find a new lender, Morewood can provide you with alternative lending options.
+Morewood Funding works with a wide variety of non-bank lenders who understand complex business situations and can structure solutions to solve critical challenges.
+If a bank has declined your business or is asking you to find a new lender, Morewood can provide you with alternative options.

 Call: 917-561-7074